an-slua-sidhe/Elite-Gourmet/README.md

         working tree clean
         ```

     2. Next, link your remote repository.
-I will use **Github** as an example here.
-Open your Github account and select *Repositories*.
+For **Github**, open your Github account and select *Repositories*.
 At the top right of the screen select *New*.

     3. Give your repository a name.
 Keep it short and avoid underscores.